 Run long enough, and you’ll eventually come across a dog.

-Canine encounters are, after all, one of the most common all animal encounters.
+Canine encounters are, after all, one of the most common animal encounters.

-Usually, behind a fence or on a leash, dogs pose little to no threat, yet all too often, that’s not the case.
+Usually, behind a fence or on a leash, dogs pose little to no threat, yet that’s not the case all too often.

-Dogs can get territorial, defending their turf, and acting aggressively.
+Dogs can get territorial, defend their turf, and act aggressively.

-And you never know how the dog was treated by other people.
+And you never know how other people treat the dog.

-That’s when untrained, aggressive and unsupervised, a dog attack can cause some serious damage.
+That’s when an untrained, aggressive, and unsupervised dog attack can cause serious damage.

 (Check this story)